marziarivi/RadioLensfit2/README.md

 1. Simulation of a faint radio catalog populated by star-forming galaxies according to flux, scalelength, ellipticity distributions estimated by JVLA observations (SWIRE and COSMOS).
 The number of galaxies is dependent on the flux prior and provided flux-cut.
 2. Applying effect of an input reduced cosmic shear to galaxies ellipticity.
 3. Simulation of the corresponding visibilities observed by a radio telescope.
-4. Source extraction (providing source position and flux)
+4. Source extraction (providing source position and flux).
-5. Source shape measurement, according RadioLensfit methodology
+5. Source shape measurement, according to RadioLensfit methodology.
 6. Shear measurement from the measured ellipticity of the galaxies in the field of view.